Cloud Engineer, The Instillery

 She also appreciated AUT’s efforts to include diversity within its programmes.

 “Computer sciences, maths and engineering have long been male-dominated fields.
 To help support women and women of colour in these fields, AUT has programmes for schoolgirls and women who are currently in these areas of study to support and motivate them to apply for work in the tech industry.
 This makes AUT stand out as a university and has certainly helped build my confidence in the role I am currently in.”

 After completing her master’s degree at the end of 2018, Michelle is now working as a cloud engineer at The Instillery; a role she found with the help of the AUT talenthub team.

 “I signed up for the talenthub service and applied for a role listed by another organisation.
 The talenthub candidate specialist called me shortly after to let me know the role had been filled internally, however there was a cloud engineering role with The Instillery and wondered if I would be interested to come in for a chat.
 I liked how the talenthub team got to know me and provided me with all the information I needed.
 That made the interview process a lot easier.”

 What she loves most about her role at The Instillery are the learning opportunities this role offers and the variety of skills required.

 “I realised there was so much this role could offer me in terms of personal development and a career in the IT industry, and the ultimate determining factor for me was that The Instillery’s values aligned with mine.

 “As a cloud engineer I started of learning to support SME customers with their SaaS applications, then I moved on to developing cloud migration skills to support customers wanting to move from on-premise infrastructure to the cloud.
-I’m currently working toward a Google Cloud Engineer certification, and I love having the opportunity to widen my professional network by attending events held by some of our major partners like Microsoft and AWS.”
+I’m currently working toward a Microsoft Azure certification, and I love having the opportunity to widen my professional network by attending events held by some of our major partners like Microsoft and AWS.”